rimelek/docker-php-before-2022/README.md

 # README

+!!!
+IMPORTANT !!!: The new repository is https://github.com/rimelek/docker-php

+Years ago I made a mistake and pushed the repository in a new namespace instead of using GitHub's "transfer" feature so I had two repository with common history.
+Now I decided to move the project back to the old namespace "rimelek".
+Since both of the repositories have followers, stars or forks, I keep this repository too, but I recommend everyone to use the new one linked above.

+---

 ## Introduction

 This repository contains the source to build multiple PHP versions based on the [official Docker images of PHP](https://hub.docker.com/_/php/).